-Record rules are available on form views and table views while inline editing.
-To add, edit or delete record rules, you will first need to either add a new form or table, edit an existing form view or enable inline editing on a table.
+Record rules are available on form views and grid views while inline editing.
+To add, edit, or delete record rules, you will first need to either add a new form or grid, edit an existing form view, or enable inline editing on a grid.

 Add a Record Rule

-To add a record rule to your app, navigate to the "Pages" section of your Knack Builder, and select the form or table view to open the view editor.
+To add a record rule to your app, navigate to the "Pages" section of your Knack Builder, and select the form or grid view to open the view editor.